LondonGophers/admin/meeting_notes/2019-11-06-organiser-catchup/README.md

 - Venues
   - keep Monzo, Deliveroo and Cloudflare on rotation, plus Sainsbury's or any new venues (4 month cycle)
-  - set max number of attendees at 130% of official venue capacity to account for dropouts
+  - set max number of attendees at 142% of official venue capacity to account for 30% dropout rate

 - Shopping list
   - tripod